Kablan-ASBN/sonar-object-detection/README.md

 ### Notebooks

 * `notebooks/Faster_RCNN_Baseline_Model.ipynb`
+* `notebooks/DANN_Pipeline_Setup(0.5).ipynb`
-* `notebooks/DANN_Pipeline_Setup.ipynb`
+* `notebooks/DANN_Pipeline_Setup(0.7).ipynb`

-These notebooks contain the complete training, evaluation, and visualization workflow.
+These notebooks contain the complete training, evaluation, and visualization workflows.
 They are structured for reproducibility and ready to support both dissertation submission and viva presentation.

 ---